 STP has been coming at us for some time now and guess what?
 It has finally landed.
 Start panicking.

-You now need to start reporting your payroll information including super to the ATO every pay run – ideally through accounting software like Reckon One or our Free STP app.
+You now need to start reporting your payroll information including super to the ATO every pay run – ideally through accounting software like Reckon One or our Reckon Payroll App.
 Have you found yourself caught out?
 You are not alone so let’s see what happens next.